 Some people may choose an earlier departure to enjoy some of your own touring in the UK or Ireland before the main group arrives.

-We are met at the airport and transferred to our downtown Dublin hotel for check-in and a chance to freshen up before a light buffet lunch at the hotel.
+We are met at the airport and transferred to our downtown Dublin hotel for check-in and a chance to freshen up before a light buffet lunch.
 Then you are free this afternoon to relax and unwind, and if you like, have an early night.

 Those hardy travelers wanting to tackle jetlag head-on might choose to step out on the town tonight with options including the Dublin theatre, a comedy show, live music or maybe even a guided bar-fly or James Joyce pub tour.
 The options are many and varied.